 Higher-Carb Paleo Recipes

 - Butternut Squash Shephard’s Pie - Honestly, just saying that sentence made me so happy.
 How good does this recipe from Primally Inspired sound?!

 - Sweet Potato Breakfast Bowl - If there’s one thing everyone on Paleo has in common, it’s a fierce devotion to the power of sweet potatoes.
 There are an insane number of ways you can cook sweet potatoes, but this recipe from Healthy Liv is one of our favorites!

 - Fried Plantains - I first fell in love with plantains when I spent a few weeks in the Amazon in northeastern Peru.
 We had them every day, and plantains have now become one of my go-to paleo foods.
 They’re rich in flavor and are so easy to make.
 All you need is some oil and spices, and this recipe from Steph Gaudreau will get you started.

 - Yam, Celery Root & Bacon Hash - It’s always nice to have food you can make in a big batch, and this recipe from Rubies and Radishes will keep you full for days.

 - Roasted Chicken with Potatoes, Kale, and Lemon - Sometimes you just want to be able to stick something in the oven and go about your other tasks.
 This super simple one-pot meal from Gutsy By Nature has you covered.

 As we discussed, Paleo isn't a low-carb diet per se, but cutting out processed foods does tend to lower your average daily carb intake.

 That said, depending on your food preferences and fitness goals, it is absolutely possible to eat a higher-carb diet while still following Paleo protocols.

-We hope the lists and recipes above help you on your paleo journey!
+We hope you now have an answer to the question, “What carbs can you eat on paleo?”
+Hopefully the lists and recipes above help you on your paleo journey!